stefanofa/awesome/TOPICS.md

 ## design-md

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 ## design-tokens

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 *   [style-dictionary/style-dictionary](https://github.com/style-dictionary/style-dictionary) - A build system for creating cross-platform styles.